 - Play Slick 4.0.0-M1

-Please note that these all intended to be a preview of the 2.7.0 release and we would not recommend using in a production application.
+Please note that these are all intended to be previews that you can use with Play 2.7.0 release and we do not recommend using in a production application.
 We have made an effort to introduce most major API changes in this release, but we reserve the right to break everything in a future milestone or release candidate.
 The good news is that there’s still a chance to provide feedback, so please try it out and let us know what you think.
 Don’t hesitate file issues on the project or start a discussion on our forums if you have suggestions.

 Finally, thanks to the community for their help with detailed bug reports, discussion about new features, and pull requests review.